Massage – Don’t Wait Until You Need It!

 Keep On Keeping On

 Like most of us, if you have to work for a living, looking after your back and your musculoskeletal system will save you and your employer a lot of stress and money in the future.
-It’s frightening, but did you know that according to the Global Burden of Disease 2010, a staggering thirty-one million Americans say that they are dealing with the symptoms of low back pain at any one time, costing over $50 million in conventional medical treatments, worker’s compensation, and absence from work?
+It’s frightening, but did you know that according to the Global Burden of Disease 2010, a staggering 31 million Americans say that they are dealing with the symptoms of low back pain at any one time, costing over $50 million in conventional medical treatments, worker’s compensation, and absence from work?

 Why risk it when a study carried out in 2011 proved that having regular lower back massages helped relieve the pain before it got to the stage where it needed medication or taking time off from work?